 After working on the back, assemble the seat.
 With the seat stays in the plastic hub, insert the free end of these stays into the fabric seat pockets.
 The loops at each corner make this easier.
 Make sure that all the stays are fully inserted into both the nylon seat pockets and plastic joints before using the chair.

 They look a little small and I look a little big but I assure you they are as comfortable as any camp chair that I have used.
 A real advantage is that they have a tall back and even a small, two-position pillow attached to the back with Velcro.
 Another good thing for me is that they don’t have arms.
 For me, the lack of arms makes the chairs ideal for playing the guitar.

 As far as drink holders are concerned, nope.
 I have been talking to the manufacture about making an ultra-light end table to go along with the chairs.
 We will see where that goes in the future.

 At Costco Remember I mentioned that our heaviest chair came from Costco — well so did these chairs.
-Or they are available directly from the manufacture online at this link.
+Or they are available directly from the manufacturer online at this link.
 Cascade Mountain Tech

 We do not get commissions on the links and are provided only to help our friends.

 Please subscribe and join us on our journey

 We will add you to our email list and send you updates about once a week.
 Here is a link.
 Subscribe